Bangladeshi Americans: New York City

 New York City is home to the largest Bangladeshi community in the United States, receiving by far the highest legal permanent resident Bangladeshi immigrant population.
-The Bangladeshi-born immigrant population has become one of the fastest growing in New York City, counting over 74,000 by 2011 alone.
-The city's Bangladeshi community is spread out in the Jackson Heights neighborhood within the New York City borough of Queens.
+The Bangladeshi-born immigrant population has become one of the fastest growing in New York City, counting over 93,000 by 2011 alone.
+The city's Bangladeshi community is prominent in Jackson Heights, Queens.
 74th Street has most of the Bangladeshi grocery stores and clothing stores in Jackson Heights.
 The Bangladesh Plaza hosts numerous Bangladeshi businesses and cultural events.
-Recently, one part of Jackson Heights has become the open platform of all sorts of protests and activism.
-The neighboring communities of Jackson Heights, Woodside, and Elmhurst in Queens also similarly have become attractive areas to live for Bangladeshi Americans.
+Recently, one part of Jackson Heights has become an open platform for all sorts of protests and activism.
+The adjacent neighborhoods of Woodside and Elmhurst in Queens have also drawn Bangladeshi Americans.